-- K-8th boys will always wear khaki pants or shorts, and girls will always wear plaid jumpers or skirts/skorts. - K-8th students will wear navy collared shirts except on chapel day where white chapel shirts/blouses, and on ACA T-shirts days (usually Thursdays). - Crested navy collared shirts are required from grades 4-8. - Shoe Policy: ACA requires only two pair of shoes in grades 3-8\ - Athletic shoes for wear on M, T, and Th, and leather dress shoes for wear on chapel days. - Grades K-2 may wear athletic shoes every day, including chapel days. - Refer to the Dress Code page on the website for more information regarding approved colors and for picture examples of approved shoes. - We make exceptions for medical needs.
+- □ K-8th boys will always wear khaki pants or shorts, and girls will always wear plaid jumpers or skirts/skorts. - K-8th students will wear navy collared shirts except on chapel day where white chapel shirts/blouses are required, and on designated optional ACA T-shirts days (navy-blue t-shirt only).
+No hooded garments.
+Hoodies and other spirit wear are NOT approved for uniform use. - ☐ Crested navy collared shirts are required from grades 4-8. - ☐ Shoe Policy: ACA requires only two pairs of shoes in grades 3-8\ - o Leather dress shoes required for wear on chapel days; athletic shoes are optional for wear on M, T, and Th (6th to 8th grades athletic shoes are permitted FOR PE ONLY) - o Grades K-2 every day may opt to wear dress shoes or athletic shoes, including chapel days. - o Refer to the Dress Code page on the website for more information regarding approved colors and for picture examples of approved shoes. - o We make exceptions for documented medical needs. - □ Field Trips: attire will be the regular (non-chapel) uniform unless the field trip necessitates other attire.
+No hooded garments.
+Parent chaperones' attire should similarly reflect that of our students' demonstrating modest, event appropriate attire whenever representing ACA during school outings. - Inside the school, students may only wear uniform code garments and accessories; cooler classrooms may require students to wear solid navy-blue ACA fleece jacket, ACA sweater, or ACA crewneck sweatshirt; NO HOODED outerwear - Coats and other outerwear shall be tasteful and may be that of a student's choice but may not be worn indoors.
+Solid navy blue is strongly recommended and encouraged - Sweatshirts may NOT be worn on chapel day.

-\Note: approved canvas shoes may be worn instead of athletic shoes on Monday, Tuesday, and Thursday, but are not required nor expected.

-- Field Trips: attire will be the regular (non-chapel) uniform unless the field trip necessitates other attire.
-Parent chaperones' attire should similarly reflect that of our students' demonstrating modest, event appropriate attire whenever representing ACA during school outings. - Inside the school, students may only wear uniform code garments and accessories; cooler classrooms may require students to wear an ACA fleece jacket, ACA sweater, or ACA sweatshirt. - Coats and other outerwear shall be tasteful and may be that of a student's choice but may not be worn indoors. - Sweatshirts may not be worn on chapel day.

-Consequences of Non-Compliance to Uniform Code
+Consequences of Non-Compliance with Uniform Code